 To become a SMA licensed vendor, contact the director of communication and marketing, Ann Underwood at email@example.com.

-The University’s trademark licensing program is directed by Gary Barnes, vice president for business and finance.
-He may be contacted at 806-651-2095 or email@example.com.
+The University’s trademark licensing program is directed by Neal Weaver, vice president for institutional advancement.
+He may be contacted at 806-651-2070 or firstname.lastname@example.org.

 Two types of student organizations exist at WTAMU: University student organizations and registered student organizations.

 University Student Organizations

 University student organizations receive funding from WTAMU (either directly from departments or in the form of student service fees) and are directed by University faculty and/or staff as part of their employment assignments.
 Examples of University student organizations include Student Government, Forensics Team and SIFE.
 Organizations that fall into this category must follow the same Identity System guidelines that apply to all WTAMU offices and departments.

 (Exceptions: Because of their student media designations, KWTS, The Prairie and the Eternal Flame are exceptions but should adhere to the spirit of the guidelines as closely as possible.
 Some organizations, such as Students in Free Enterprise (SIFE), have national affiliation; in such cases, these organizations are allowed to display the logo of their national affiliation as well the WTAMU logo but should follow other rules outlined in the Identity System guidelines.